dmcquay/how-do-i-test-this/README.md

 ### Enable integration tests to work with the database

-This exercise is about testing, not SQL.
-So I'm just going to provide a known working query.

 Our query is going to return rows that each have a number representing the day of week and a number representing the average order amount on that day of the week.
 Let's create an interface to represent this record.